ltelab/disdrodb/docs/source/data.rst

 fork the repository on your GitHub account and then clone the forked repository.

-DISDRODB metadata and issues archive upload
+Update the DISDRODB metadata archive
 ----------------------------------------------

 Do you want to contribute to the project with your own data?
 Great!
 Just